Liam O'Brien (ice hockey): Playing career

 On June 10, 2019, O'Brien agreed to return for his sixth season within the Capitals organization, agreeing to a one-year, two-way contract extension.
-O'Brien was waived by the Washington Capitals on September 30, 2019 and loaned to the Hershey Bears the following day.
+O'Brien was waived by the Washington Capitals on September 30, and loaned to the Hershey Bears of the American Hockey League (AHL) the following day.

 On the completion of his sixth year with the Bears, O'Brien left the Capitals organization as a free agent.
-With the COVID-19 pandemic delaying the following North American season, O'Brien was belatedly signed to an American Hockey League (AHL) contract with the Colorado Eagles, primary affiliate to the Colorado Avalanche, on November 27, 2020.
-In the 2020-21 season, O'Brien immediately contributed with the Eagles, adding 8 points through 12 games, before signing a one-year NHL contract with the Avalanche for the remainder of the campaign on March 30, 2021.
+With the COVID-19 pandemic delaying the following North American season, O'Brien was belatedly signed to an AHL contract with the Colorado Eagles, primary affiliate to the Colorado Avalanche, on November 27, 2020.
+In the 2020–21 season, O'Brien immediately contributed with the Eagles, adding eight points through 12 games, before signing a one-year NHL contract with the Avalanche for the remainder of the campaign on March 30, 2021.

-He made his debut for the Avalanche, appearing in his first NHL contest in over three years, in a 4–2 victory over the St. Louis Blues on April 2, 2021.
-He recorded his first multi-point game with a career-high 2 assists in a 4–3 victory over the Blues on April 14, 2021.
-Adding physicality in a fourth-line role for Colorado, O'Brien finished with 3 assists and 40 penalty minutes through 12 regular season games.
+He made his debut for the Avalanche, appearing in his first NHL contest in over three years, in a 4–2 victory over the St. Louis Blues on April 2.
+He recorded his first multi-point game with a career-high two assists in a 4–3 victory over the Blues on April 14.
+Adding physicality in a fourth-line role for Colorado, O'Brien finished with three assists and 40 penalty minutes through 12 regular season games.

 As a free agent, O'Brien signed a one-year, two-way contract with the Arizona Coyotes on July 28, 2021.
-On October 25, 2021 O'Brien scored his first NHL goal since the 2014–15 season when he beat Spencer Knight in a 5–3 loss to the Florida Panthers.
+On October 25, O'Brien scored his first NHL goal since the 2014–15 season when he beat Spencer Knight in a 5–3 loss to the Florida Panthers.
 In his first season with the Coyotes, he established new career highs in games played in the NHL, goals, points, penalty minutes and shots.
-On March 6, 2022 O'Brien signed a two-year contract extension with the Coyotes.
+On March 6, 2022, O'Brien signed a two-year contract extension with the Coyotes.

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, O'Brien became a member of the Utah team.
 Shortly before free agency, he signed a three-year contract extension worth $1 million annual to remain with Utah.